oracle-livelabs/adb/shared/workshops/adb-datastudio/apex-av-sample-app/files/8-lookup-queries.md

     time_dim
 UNION
 SELECT DISTINCT
-    month   AS display_value
+    month   AS d
-  , month   AS return_value
+  , month   AS r
   , 'Month' AS "LEVEL"
   , 3       AS depth
   , year    AS year